History > Religion

 In an effort to avoid repetition of the religious conflicts of central Europe that had plagued most of the seventeenth and eighteenth centuries, the Volga German colonists were initially assigned to colonies based largely upon their religious affiliation.
 One, therefore, finds colonies made up primarily or exclusively of one of three religious groups: Evangelical (what we would today call Lutheran); Reformed; and Roman Catholic.

 Beginning in 1848 and continuing through the 1850s, a number of Mennonite colonies were also established among the extant colonies which brought another religious element into the area.
-Among the early colonists to immigrate to America were a group that were converted to the beliefs of the Seventh Day Adventists.
+Among the early colonists to immigrate to America were a group that were converted to the beliefs of the Seventh Day Adventists after they arrived in North America.
 Several "evangelists" returned to the Volga region and established Seventh Day Adventist parishes in the colonies.

-Stalin's law banning the activities of church communities and religious services in the country was issued 8 April 1929.
+Stalin's law banning the activities of church communities and religious services in the country was issued 8 April 1929 and by 1931 all official religious activity in the colonies had ceased.

 The colonists built some magnificent church structures.
 Following Stalin's religious ban, those buildings remaining at the time were destroyed or put to other uses.